 Helpful Tips

-- If you like cinnamon, feel free to sprinkle some into the crumble topping.
+- If you like cinnamon, feel free to sprinkle some into the crumble topping for a warm, cozy twist.
+Miss oats?
+Use this streusel topping instead!

-- Make sure to put your skillet or pie plate on a baking sheet before putting it in the oven.
-The fruit mixture gets bubbly and can sometimes leak over the edges.
+- Place your skillet or pie plate on a baking sheet before baking.
+The fruit gets bubbly in the oven and may spill over the edges.

-- Let the dessert sit for a few minutes before serving, so that the fruit can set and isn’t runny.
+- Let the crisp sit for about 30 minutes before serving.
+This helps the fruit filling set and prevents it from being too runny.

 Ingredients